 And that’s when the idea for Microduino was conceived.

 “My partners and I wanted to create something that anyone could use to imagine a product and immediately just build it,” said Bin Feng, Microduino’s co-founder and chief executive officer.
-Launched in 2012, Microduino is an award-winning global designer, developer, manufacturer and seller of stackable electronic building blocks, related components, and in-class science, technology, engineer and mathematics (STEM) learning systems.
+Launched in 2012, Microduino is an award-winning global designer, developer, manufacturer and seller of stackable electronic building blocks, related components, and in-class science, technology, engineering, and mathematics (STEM) learning systems.

 Bin and his partners developed Microduino modules to lower the barriers to creativity, and enable everyone, from kindergartners to university students, to design all kinds of cool and interesting electronic do-it-yourself (DIY) projects.
 “Microduino’s goals are to unlock the inventor in everyone, and give people the tools to turn simple ideas into reality and bring their creations to life,” Bin added.
 Microduino maintains children’s interest and excitement, as their knowledge and capabilities grow, by offering increasingly challenging projects for all ages.